Transit Expressway Revenue Line

-A refurbished Skybus car on display near Pittsburgh, Pennsylvania.

 The Transit Expressway Revenue Line (TERL), commonly known as Skybus, was a proposed people mover rapid transit system developed by Westinghouse for the city of Pittsburgh, Pennsylvania during the 1960s–1970s.
 In contrast to the traditional streetcars then in use, the technology used a dedicated elevated concrete track and rubber-tired driverless cars.

-A demonstrator was built and operated in the South Hills area but political opposition killed the deployment of a larger system.
+A demonstration of the Skybus technology was installed at the Allegheny County Fairgrounds in 1965, and operated as a visitor attraction during the Allegheny County Fair until 1971.
+Plans for an operational Skybus system in Pittsburgh, including a connection from Downtown Pittsburgh to the South Hills via the Wabash Tunnel, were rejected in the 1970s.

+While the Skybus proposal in Pittsburgh failed, the Skybus technology was developed into the Innovia APM, which is in service across the world.
+A preserved Skybus vehicle is on display at the Innovia APM manufacturing facility in West Mifflin, which is now operated by Alstom.

 Development

 Westinghouse, a Pittsburgh firm, developed the technology during the early 1960s in cooperation with the Port Authority of Allegheny County, a public entity which by 1964 controlled most mass transit in the Pittsburgh area.
 With support from the state of Pennsylvania and the federal government, Westinghouse and PAT built a 9340 ft demonstration track at the Allegheny County Fairgrounds in South Park.
 The cars, which could operate separately or be coupled together, were powered by a pair of 60 hp motors and could travel at a maximum speed of 50 mph.
 Each of the four cars was 30 ft 6 in long and could seat 28.
 Power was provided a 565 volt three-phase AC underrail system.

 During the 1960s the Port Authority formulated its so-called "Early Action Program", the purpose of which was to establish a more robust rapid transit system in Pittsburgh.
 The program called for an 11 mi Skybus line and two "busways" (bus rapid transit routes), plus rehabilitation of existing equipment.
 The Skybus route would originate in South Hills Village and follow existing streetcar right-of-way through the Mt.
 Lebanon and Beechview neighborhoods before reaching Downtown Pittsburgh via the unused Wabash Tunnel.
 The entire project would cost $295 million; Skybus alone was $232 million.